worktheclock/replit.github.io/tutorials/32-build-mario-with-kaboom.md

 ## Adding a scene

 Kaboom has a concept called a [`scene`](https://kaboomjs.com/#scene), which lets us group logic and levels together.
 In this game we'll have 2 scenes:
-- One as an `start`  or intro scene, which waits for a player to press a button to start the game.
+- One as a `start`  or intro scene, which waits for a player to press a button to start the game.
 We'll also return to this scene if the player dies, so they can start again.
 - Another scene which is the main `game` scene, which will have the game levels and all the logic to move Mario, and the logic for the enemies and rewards etc.

-We can also use the [`go`](https://kaboomjs.com/#go) function to switch between scenes when we need.
+We can use the [`go`](https://kaboomjs.com/#go) function to switch between scenes when we need.

 Lets add the `start` scene, and make the game go to that scene by default: